TheGreatVishal/donorseeker/README.md

 # Donor Seeker

 ## Overview
-**Donor Seeker** is a platform that connects donors with seekers, allowing users to list and browse items for donation.
-Admins can manage the approval of listings, ensuring quality control.
-The platform includes authentication, OTP verification, and password security features.
+**Donor Seeker** is a full-stack web application that bridges the gap between donors and seekers.
+It provides a platform where donors can list items for donation and seekers can browse, request, and receive those items.
+Admins have tools to manage listings and monitor platform activity.
+The system integrates OTP verification, secure authentication, AI-based request scoring, and detailed activity logging.

 ## Features
 - **User Authentication**